petrick001/TOWER-DEFENSE-GAME/README.md

 5. The player wins after defeating all enemy waves.

-# Plan for the Gamm
+# Plan for the Game

 - **Enemies**: circles moving along a path.
 - **Towers**: squares placed by the player.